The

 Description of the mind.

-Argument.--On the liberation of the living soul, and description of the
+Argument.--On the liberation of the living soul, and

 mind as the miniature of the world.